UniTime/unitime-doc/instructor-survey.md

 ![Instructor Survey](images/instructor-survey-1.png){:class='screenshot'}

-While the data entry is only available during certain times (based on the status of the academic session and/or the department), an instructor can always see the surveys he/she has filled in in the past.
+While the data entry is only available during certain times (based on the status of the academic session and/or the department), an instructor can always see the surveys they have filled in in the past.
 It is also possible to copy preferences & requirements or the individual course requirements using the Copy button (only available when older surveys have been filled in).

 ## Preferences & Requirements